ezrosent/frawk/info/parallelism.md

 parallel can change the meaning of a script.
 The second portion provides an overview of the semantics of a frawk script when it is run in parallel.

-> Note: frawk only supports parallel execution for CSV, TSV, and scripts that
+> Note: frawk only supports parallel execution for CSV, TSV, scripts that only
-> only use a unique, single-byte field separator and single-byte record
+> split by whitespace, and scripts that only use a unique, single-byte field
-> separator.
-In time, this limitation will be relaxed, but those formats are
+> separator and single-byte record separator.
+In time, this limitation may be
-> unlikely to support the same level of performance with record-level
+> relaxed, but those formats are unlikely to support the same level of
-> parallelism.
+> performance with record-level parallelism.

 ## Reading Input In Parallel